Frequently Asked Questions about OSU College of Forestry Research & Demonstration Forests

 FOREST PURPOSE, ESTABLISHMENT AND OWNERSHIP

-The 10 College of Forestry Research Forests (Blodgett, Cameron, Collins, Dunn, McDonald, Marchel, Matteson, Oberteuffer, Ram’s Dell, Spaulding) comprise 15,000 acres combined.
+The College of Forestry Research Forests (Nine in total -- Blodgett, Cameron, Collins, Dunn, McDonald, Marchel, Matteson, Oberteuffer, Ram’s Dell) comprise 15,000 acres combined.
 They are located across the state and are managed by the College of Forestry with the intent of fulfilling the university’s mission to provide opportunities to learn through research, teaching and outreach.
-The 10 research forests managed by the College of Forestry operate differently than these other forests, although all have a role in providing opportunities for research and learning.
+The research forests managed by the College of Forestry operate differently than the H.J.
+Andrews Experimental Forest, although all have a role in providing opportunities for research and learning.
 The H.J.
 Andrews Experimental Forest is a 16,000-acre research forest owned by the U.S. Forest Service, located near Blue River, Oregon.
-The Elliott State Research Forest is a 91,000-acre publicly owned state forest, located near Reedsport, Oregon.

 FOREST MANAGEMENT AND FUNDING